NYCPlanning/Software-Development-Standards/csharp.md

  * Always use async/await for I/O operations (database, file, network calls).
  * Suffix async methods with Async(GetCustomerAsync, SaveOrderAsync).
  * Never use .Result or .Wait() - this causes deadlocks.
- * Use ConfigureAwait(false) in library code, not in ASP.NET Core applications.
-(JAIRO CHECK AGAIN THIS LINK 3 times).

 ## Dependency Injection
  * Use constructor injection for required dependencies.
  * Register services with appropriate lifetimes (Singleton, Scoped, Transient).
  * Depend on abstractions (interfaces) not concretions.
- * Might consider dynamic registration of services…

 ## Error Handling and Resilience
 	// Use specific exceptions